webcompat/knowledge-base/README.md

+# Note: The WebCompat KB moved into Bugzilla!

+All entries are now stored in Bugzilla inside the [`Web Compatibility :: Knowledge Base` component](https://bugzilla.mozilla.org/buglist.cgi?product=Web%20Compatibility&component=Knowledge%20Base&resolution=---&list_id=17010432).
+This repo is no longer used.

+---

 # The Web Compatibility Knowledge Base

 This repository contains a subset of the Web Compatibility teams' knowledge about real-world site breakage.
 With this collection, we hope to